KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 **NGSIv2 checkbox** is specific for NGSIv2 REST calls: it permits to subcribe to Context Element notifications from Orion Context Broker and to omit some of the REST fields (since the JSON format from NGSI specifications is fixed).

-**IMPORTANT NOTE:** if you want to exploit the Context Broker publish/subscribe paradigm and enable analyses to be automatically updated, you must provide an URL with one the following query parameters:
+**IMPORTANT NOTE:** if you want to exploit the Context Broker publish/subscribe paradigm and enable analyses to be automatically updated, you must provide an URL with **only one** the following query parameters:

 * id
 * idPattern